liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## Performance guidance for the SharePoint Migration API

 Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
-Understanding these will help you plan and maximize the efficiency of your migration.
+Understanding these impacts helps you plan and maximize the efficiency of your migration.
 This guidance may also be applied to SPMT.

 Currently, [SPMT](./introducing-the-sharepoint-migration-tool.md) and other third party vendor tools use the SharePoint API for migration.
 It leverages Azure and uses channels for large content transfer.
 Whatever migration tool you use, these factors apply.
 Follow the recommendations listed below for each phase of your migration process.

 ### Before migration

 Planning is the key to optimizing your migration.
 Determine what content you need to migrate, prioritize when the content needs to be migrated, and decide on what the optimal migration infrastructure should be.

 #### I. Scan the source

 The first rule of a good migration is to know your source; evaluate and triage your content before you migrate.
 What content really needs to be migrated?
 What can be left behind?
 How many file versions should be included?
-The amount of content you migrate will determine the overall size of your project.
+The amount of content you migrate determines the overall size of your project.

 #### II.
 Package the content